manid2/Python_OpenCV_Emotion_Detection/README.md

 [Pual Van Gent](http://www.paulvangent.com/).

 ## TO DO
+1. For real time faces i.e. random faces.
-Test for noseBridgeAngleOffset is pending.
+2. Test for noseBridgeAngleOffset is pending.

 #### Current trainData representation
 ```